MANAGED PRINT SERVICES | 4 MIN READ

-If you're reading this, you've likely discovered how expensive your printing costs have become, or that your print fleet is beginning to become unreasonable from a maintenance and time perspective.
+If you're reading this, you've likely discovered how expensive your printing costs are, or that your print fleet is becoming unreasonable from a maintenance and time perspective.

-You've likely called and spoken with printer vendors who have sent you proposals that involve something similar to changing your HP print fleet to Kyocera, or your Canon printers to Brothers.
+You've likely called and spoken with printer vendors who have sent you proposals that involve something similar to changing your HP print fleet to Kyocera, or your Canon printers to Brothers - all under the promise of saving you money while "upgrading your equipment."

 You may be feeling stuck.
 After all, you're looking for a different provider, but you don't want to change all of your printers over to new models.
 Maybe the ones you currently have are only a couple years old.